 1. Archie Brothers Cirque Electrique

 Archie Brothers is a place for kids and kids at heart.
 It doesn’t matter what your age, the whole tribe will love a day out at Archie Brothers Cirque Electriq.
 Think old school arcade games as far as the eye can see.
 Plus there is a bowling alley, a retro diner with freak shakes, hot dogs and burgers (which by night converts to a bar so if you ever want to have a kid free night – option is there!).
 There is also a Flying Trapeze area up high, Spy School, Bumper Cars, Lasertag Frightmare and more.
-Plus you can even host birthday parties here.
+They’re located at either Alexandria in the inner west or out at Penrith (which is also handy for the Blue Mountains).

 Taking the kids to see a movie is always fun but why not try a drive in movie?
 Skyline Drive In has a retro diner serving hot chips, ice cream and frozen cokes.
 Their waitresses and waiters are even dressed in 60s-themed uniforms to add to the fun.
 Enjoy a quick bite to eat before hitting up the candy bar and tuning in the radio for a movie in the car.
 If you have a car that allows for a bit of leg room, make sure you empty it out and reverse the car to the screen so you can all huddle in the boot together.

-Trees Adventure is a fantastic way to get the kids outdoors among nature and doing some physical exercise whilst having a truck load of fun.
+Treetops Adventure is a fantastic way to get the kids outdoors among nature and doing some physical exercise whilst having a truck load of fun.
 There are courses for all ages including a course that is for eight-years plus.
 There is everything from challenging climbs to rope bridges, zip lining and ropes courses.
 You get a two hour session, once you are harnessed up and have undergone the safety training, you’re free to explore the courses until your time is up.
 Booking ahead is recommended.
+There are Treetops Adventure parks at:

 5. iFly

-If you haven’t been to iFly it’s an absolute treat for the tribe. iFly is indoor sky diving where you can feel what a free fall from 14,000 feet in the air feels like without a parachute or even having to jump out of an airplane.
+If you haven’t been to iFly it’s an absolute treat for the tribe. iFly is indoor sky diving based out in Penrith in Sydney’s west.
+You you can feel what a free fall from 14,000 feet in the air feels like without a parachute or even having to jump out of an airplane.
 Indoor skydiving has become so popular there are even now indoor skydiving championships.
 All you have to do to get started is lean into the giant glass wind tunnel and you’ll take flight.
 There are all-round viewing platforms for family to get comfortable and watch you soaring through the iFly tunnel.

 6. Escape Hunt